-Before using an Eye-Fi card, always confirm that local use is permitted (13).
+Before using an Eye-Fi card, always confirm that local use is permitted (1).

 Inserting a prepared Eye-Fi card enables automatic wireless transfer of images to a computer or uploading to a photo-sharing website.

 Images are transferred by the Eye-Fi card.
 Refer to the card's user manual or contact the manufacturer for instructions on preparing and using cards or resolving transfer problems.

-- When using an Eye-Fi card, keep the following points in mind. - Cards may continue to transmit radio waves even when [Eye-Fi trans.] is set to [Disable] (188).
-Remove the Eye-Fi card before entering hospitals, aircraft, or other areas where transmission is prohibited. - When troubleshooting image transfer issues, check the card and computer settings.
-For details, refer to the card's user manual. - Poor Eye-Fi connections may cause image transfer to take a long time, and transfer may be interrupted in some cases. - Eye-Fi cards may become hot, due to their transfer functions. - Battery power will be consumed faster than in normal use. - Camera operation may become sluggish.
+- When using an Eye-Fi card, keep the following points in mind. - Cards may continue to transmit radio waves even when [Eye-Fi trans.] is set to [Disable] (91).
+Remove the Eye-Fi card before entering hospitals, aircraft, or other areas where transmission is prohibited - When troubleshooting image transfer issues, check the card and computer settings.
+For details, refer to the card's user manual. - Poor Eye-Fi connections may cause image transfer to take a long time, and transfer may be interrupted in some cases. - Eve-Fi cards may become hot, due to their transfer functions. - Battery power will be consumed faster than in normal use. - Camera operation may become sluggish.
 To resolve this, try setting [Eye-Fi trans.] to [Disable].

-Connection status of Eve-Fi cards in the camera can be checked on the shooting screen (in regular information display mode) or playback screen (in simple information display mode).
+Connection status of Eye-Fi cards in the camera can be checked on the shooting screen (in regular information display mode) or playback screen (in simple information display mode).

-কি (Gray) Not connected % Interrupted ଚ୍ଚି (Blinking white) Connecting ^ Not communicating ବି (White) Connected 7 Error acquiring Eye-Fi card information2 ন্তি (Animated) Transfer in progress1
+(Gray) Not connected 7 Interrupted ক্তি (Blinking white) Connecting 7 Not communicating (White) Connected 7 Error acquiring Eye-Fi card ଚ (Animated) Transfer in progress1 A.O.
+Error acquiring Eye-Fi card information2

-- \1 Power saving (49) on the camera is temporarily disabled during image transfer. - \2 Restart the camera.
-Repeated display of this icon may indicate a problem with the card.
+^{1} Power saving (23) on the camera is temporarily disabled during image transfer.

-Images labeled with a [ ] icon have been transferred.
+Images labeled with a [] icon have been transferred.